gary-lgy/https-proxy/README.md

 - listening on port 3000
 - with telemetry enabled
 - a blacklist file with name 'blacklist.txt' in `./out` directory
-- a maximum number of 8 threads are used
+- 8 threads are used

 run `./out/proxy 3000 1 out/blacklist.txt 8`

-Note: The default maximum number of threads is 8 if `max threads` is not specified.
-The maximum number of threads should be at least 2.
+Note: The default number of threads is 8 if `thread count` is not specified.
+At least 2 threads are required.

 3. Connect to SoC VPN